MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/accessing-google-services.md

 - Read a file from Google Drive, which contains a single bid multiplier value;
 - Read a spreadsheet containing keyword IDs, use the IDs to get the keywords, and multiply the keywords' bids by the bid multiplier;
-- Write the new and old bid values back to the spreadsheet.
+- Write the new and old bid values back to the spreadsheet;
+- Sends an email notification that the bids were updated.

 Before you can run the script, you need to get credentials for accessing your Google resources.
 There are a couple of options for getting the credentials:

 - Option 1 &mdash; Easy to follow and takes less time but you need to repeat it every hour when the access token expires.
-- Option 2 &mdash; A little more complicated but doesn't need to be repeated every hour when the access token expires.
+- Option 2 &mdash; A little more complicated but you don't need repeat it every hour when the access token expires.

 ## Option 1 - Getting an access token from Google OAuth playground